RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-03-10-reproducible-matlab.md

 Therefore, you need to write your documentation in a format that can be handled by your version control system (most likely, `git`) - e.g. as text files, and not a PDF, word document or google doc.
 A number of tools exist for doing this outside of Matlab, be it [read the docs](https://readthedocs.org/), [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) or anoher documentation generator.

 Of course, you can use these tools for your MATLAB project.
 Your documentation is written in a raw text format such as markdown (like this blog post), or reStructuredText, MATLAB itself isn't being used to execute code in the documentation.
 A documentation generator will process your raw text into a nice PDF or webpage.
-You could even run your documentation generator just using a [continuous deployment](#continuous-integration-and-continuous-deployment) tool such as github actions and never install or run the tool on your local machine at all! :fearful:
+You could even run your documentation generator just using a [continuous deployment](#continuous-integration-and-continuous-deployment) tool such as github actions and never install or run the tool on your local machine at all!

 [See this MATLAB Answers thread](https://uk.mathworks.com/matlabcentral/answers/58438-which-tool-are-you-using-to-create-the-documentation-of-your-matlab-codes) for a few examples of documentation generators to use with MATLAB.